-RMS Workgroup of Origin Workgroup Strategy Recommendations Uplands and Forest 1.
-Manage fire and fuels and strategically locate fire breaks for ridgeline lightning, roadway, and railroad ignitions.
+RMS Workgroup of Origin Workgroup Strategy Recommendations Uplands and Forest Manage fire and fuels and strategically locate fire breaks for ridgeline lightning, roadway, and railroad ignitions.
 2. Manage fire and fuels for the protection of critical habitats.
 3. Manage snow zone fuels and fire.
 4. Reduce wildfire liability.
 5. Manage Wildland-Urban Interface (WUI).
 6. Use Traditional Ecological Knowledge to reintroduce historic fire regimes.
 7. Community recharge area management to protect domestic and agricultural wells from catastrophic wildfire and from reduced groundwater infiltration or excessive siltation.
 8. All-scale biomass utilization, including community and tribal biomass projects.
 9. Manage landscape-scale forest and fuels that include multiple fire and fuels management strategies.
-Wastewater/ NPDES Municipal Services Water/wastewater treatment: This resource management strategy potentially includes integration of agricultural and domestic wastewater into the water supply equation.
-Water/wastewater treatment has been a significant issue for the region's special district for several decades.
-Consider regional facilities Consider wastewater infrastructure and the need for upgrades to meet new and revised state standards.
+Wastewater/ Municipal Services 1.
+Water/wastewater treatment: This resource management strategy potentially includes integration of NPDES agricultural and domestic wastewater into the water supply equation.
+Water/wastewater treatment has been a significant issue for the region's special district for several decades. a.
+Consider regional facilities b.
+Consider water/wastewater treatment as a supply option, through groundwater recharge and/or other means 2.
+Aging wastewater infrastructure and the need for upgrades to meet new and revised state standards.
 This strategy will also be important when considering water-recycling opportunities.
-Actions might include:
+Actions might include: a.
+Facility upgrades Assessment of private sewage treatment for safety next to wells in areas of semi-dense development (one-acre plots) c.
+Development of strategies for wastewater treatment to ensure the maintenance of receiving water quality Infrastructure reliability: This strategy recognizes the importance of maintaining and upgrading infrastructure for water supply, treatment, and distribution; wastewater collection, treatment, and disposal; and recycled water treatment and distribution.
+Infrastructure improvements are continually needed as facilities age, demands on their use increase (due to population growth, degraded water quality, or increased water quality standards), and new technologies are introduced.
+4. Provide regional operator training to enhance knowledge of wastewater collection, treatment, and disposal that will increase the certified operational pool in the area (succession planning).
+5. Increase public outreach activities to promote the water and wastewater fields as career paths.